VOXY - Voice of Oxfordshire's Youth

 At these meetings young people are given the chance to hear from the experts in Oxfordshire, as well as to take part in discussions and workshops with other young people and professionals - your anonymous feedback will be shared after the event and may result in real change.

 These meetings are always free, refreshments, snacks and a nice lunch are provided, and there’s a chance to win a fantastic Prize Draw.
-We will reimburse young people’s bus/train fares on the day, but if anyone has any transport issues, they should contact the VOXY Co-ordinator Rosie Boyes on 07919 298259 or email@example.com
+We will reimburse young people’s bus/train fares on the day, but if anyone has any transport issues, they should contact the VOXY Co-ordinator Rosie Boyes via email: firstname.lastname@example.org

-Take Action: The next meeting is still in planning phase, any young people aged 11-18 (and up to 25 for those with additional needs) can express an interest in attending the next meeting.
-Young people or their workers need to e-mail details ASAP to: VOXY@oxfordshire.gov.uk
+Take Action: Any young people living in Oxfordshire aged 11-18 (and up to 25 for those with additional needs) can express an interest in attending the next meeting.
+Young people or their workers should to e-mail details to: VOXY@oxfordshire.gov.uk

 VOXY Council and VOXY Council meetings